 What are the risk factors for TMJ syndrome?

-There are several risk factors for TMJ syndrome:
+There are several risk factors for TMD:

 - Poor posture in the neck and upper back muscles may lead to neck strain and abnormalities of jaw muscle function.

 - Stress may increase muscle tension and jaw clenching.

 - Women 18-44 years of age have increased risk.

 - Patients with other chronic inflammatory arthritis have increased risk.

 - People with jaw trauma or poorly positioned teeth have increased risk.